007 MAGAZINE - The World's Foremost James Bond Resource!

 You Only Live Twice/The Living Daylights display Harrods 2002

-Despite the enormous worldwide success of Die Another Day, producers Barbara Broccoli and Michael G. Wilson were aware of the largely negative reviews, and criticism of the story and its more over-the-top elements, particularly the poorly executed computer-generated kite-surfing sequence.
+Despite the enormous worldwide success of Die Another Day, producers Barbara Broccoli & Michael G. Wilson were aware of the largely negative reviews, and criticism of the story and its more over-the-top elements, particularly the poorly executed computer-generated kite-surfing sequence.
 In 1999 EON Productions had finally acquired the rights to film Ian Fleming's first James Bond novel CASINO ROYALE.
 Although Pierce Brosnan's four James Bond films had grossed over one-billion dollars at the box-office, and he had become arguably the most publicly popular actor to inhabit the 007 role since Sean Connery, EON did not feel they could do justice to Ian Fleming's origin novel with their current star.
 In 2003 EA Games released Everything Or Nothing, a computer videogame which used the likeness and voice of Pierce Brosnan as James Bond, and proved to be his last official association with the character.
 On February 23, 2005 it was announced that Casino Royale would be the title of the 21st James Bond film, and Martin Campbell who had helmed Pierce Brosnan's debut as 007 GoldenEye (1995) would return to direct, although its star would not.

 Daniel Craig announced as the new James Bond/Casino Royale teaser poster